rapid-lang/rapid/LRM/README.md

 }
 ```

-Routes are unsafe by default, and therefore must include `Error` in their return types.
+Routes are unsafe by default, and therefore must include `error` in their return types.
 This may be an anonymous error (see Functions).

 For example, the following route echos the URL parameter that it is passed.